Nilgiri tea: History

 Camellia sinensis was first planted in the Nilgiri area in 1835.
 The British had been using the area as a hill station and, as they had been seeking to create a source of tea outside of China, shipped seeds there, as well as various locations across southern India, for experimental plantings.
 Botanist George Samuel Perrottet planted the seeds in the governor's garden in Ketti.
 Though they were not well-cared for, they did survive to be later propagated.
 The Thiashola estate, established in 1859, was one of the first tea estates in the region though commercial tea production began in 1862, and by 1904 there was over 3,200 ha of tea under cultivation (second only to coffee which had three times as much land under cultivation).
 However, the plantations were largely operated by retired European military and civil servants, with labour from the native tribal people, all with little knowledge of tea production.
 Many early plantations failed but with the assistance of Chinese tea-makers brought in by the British, the industry was able to develop.
-European planters (of both coffee and tea) formed the Nilgiri Planters' Association which joined the United Planters Association of South India (UPASI) in 1894 to advocate for foreign interests in land and financing.
+European planters (of both coffee and tea) formed the Nilgiri Planters' Association which joined the United Planters' Association of Southern India (UPASI) in 1894 to advocate for foreign interests in land and financing.
 In what would become one of the largest holdings in Nilgiri tea, Robert Stanes founded the United Nilgiri Tea Estates Company in 1922 from the Allada Valley estate, with the Chamraj and Rockland estates added in 1923, Devabetta in 1926, and Kodery in 1928.

 Following Indian independence in 1947, the British began to sell their interests in tea gardens to Indian owners and the 1953 Tea Act put the tea industry under the regulatory jurisdiction of the Tea Board of India.
 While a tea auction was established in Coonoor in 1963, the Soviet bloc countries became the primary customers of tea from the region, taking about 80% of Nilgiri tea from the 1970s to 1990s.
 To accommodate Soviet preferences for mass-produced lower-cost teas, processing methods shifted to production of Crush, Tear, Curl and instant tea.
 More processing factories were built and cooperative agreements, such as Indcoserve, were made to accommodate small holders.